Complexity classification of local Hamiltonian problems: Introduction

 \subsubsection{Independent and subsequent work}

-Shortly after a first version of this work appeared on the arXiv, Childs, Gosset and Webb~\cite{childs13} proved that the Bose-Hubbard model is $\qma$-complete.
+In independent work, Childs, Gosset and Webb~\cite{childs13} showed that the Bose-Hubbard model is $\qma$-complete.
 In proving this result, they showed that for Hamiltonians of the form

 where $A$ is the adjacency matrix of a graph, approximating the lowest eigenvalue restricted to a subspace with fixed expectation value of $Z^{\otimes n}$ (``magnetisation'') is $\qma$-complete.
-Their work thus proves that a variant of the {\sc $\{XX+YY,Z\}$-Hamiltonian} problem with an additional restriction to a subspace is $\qma$-complete, even if the non-zero coefficients of the terms are fixed to 1 (for $XX+YY$ terms) or $-1$ (for $Z$ terms).
+Their work thus showed that a variant of the {\sc $\{XX+YY,Z\}$-Hamiltonian} problem with an additional restriction to a subspace is $\qma$-complete, even if the non-zero coefficients of the terms are fixed to 1 (for $XX+YY$ terms) or $-1$ (for $Z$ terms).
+The same authors have subsequently shown that this even holds when there are no $Z$ terms in the Hamiltonian~\cite{childs15}.
+The problems studied by these authors contrast with \sham\ in that a problem instance is just a description of which qubits interact with which others.
+Here we have the additional freedom of choosing the weights of the interactions, but we do not allow any additional restriction to a specific subspace, so the two results are not directly comparable.

+Recent work by Piddock and one of us~\cite{piddock15} has resolved some of the open questions from an earlier version of this paper, by showing that the antiferromagnetic XY and Heisenberg interactions are $\qma$-complete, and that many of the interactions proven $\qma$-complete here remain $\qma$-complete if restricted to a square lattice.
+For some interactions, these sign and geometry restrictions can be combined; for example, the antiferromagnetic XY interaction on a triangular lattice is $\qma$-complete.